brijeshdhaker/docker-hadoop-cluster/readme-resources/mysql-readme.md

 SOURCE /apps/sandbox/hive/hive-schema-3.1.0.mysql.sql

+CREATE USER 'mysqladmin'@'%' IDENTIFIED BY 'mysqladmin';
+GRANT ALL PRIVILEGES ON *.* TO 'mysqladmin'@'%';

 CREATE USER 'hiveadmin'@'localhost' IDENTIFIED BY 'hiveadmin';
 REVOKE ALL PRIVILEGES, GRANT OPTION FROM 'hiveadmin'@'localhost';
 GRANT ALL PRIVILEGES ON HMS334.* TO 'hiveadmin'@'localhost';